 School libraries cannot remove books for political reasons

 Although challenges have increased since the 1950s, few end up in court (see Burress 1989; American Library Association, “Challenges”).
 However, there are legal precedents for resolving these challenges.

 In Board of Education, Island Trees Union Free School District v.
 Pico (1982), a plurality of Supreme Court justices affirmed that students have a First Amendment right to receive information and school boards cannot remove books from school libraries for political reasons.
 The Court did add that school boards could remove books that were “pervasively vulgar.”

-Public officials may regulate Internet use to protect minors from indecent material
+Public librarians may regulate Internet use to protect minors from indecent material

 Providing Internet access in libraries also poses problems.
 It is expensive, and many libraries must rely on federal funding to purchase and install computers and to maintain Internet access.
 Limited physical space can force libraries to place Internet access computers in areas where children can view inappropriate material that adults have a First Amendment right to access.